Separation and divorce

 If you’re de facto partners, you can claim it in an application at the same time as your other claims concerning your separation.
 If it’s your only claim, you need to prepare an “Originating Application” to file at the courthouse.
-The court or division you need to apply to depends on the amount claimed:
+The court you need to apply to depends on the amount claimed.

 An error has occured.
 Please try again later.

 The information presented on this page is not a legal opinion or legal advice.
 This page explains in a general way the law that applies in Quebec.
 To obtain a legal opinion or legal advice on your personal situation, consult a legal professional.